What Are REALTOR® Fees And Who Pays Them?

 What Are REALTOR® Fees?

-They generally work on commission, although there are agents who work on a flat fee basis in some markets.
-They earn their fees if and only if they sell your home, or help you buy your next home.
-If you don’t buy, or can’t sell, they don’t earn anything.
+Commission fees (also called REALTOR® fees) are a percentage of a home’s sale price the agent earns for completing a real estate transaction, although there are some agents who work on a flat fee basis.
+They earn their fees if, and only if, they sell your house or help you buy your next home.
+That means they don’t make anything if you don’t buy or sell.

 Who Pays REALTOR® Fees?

 REALTOR® fees are typically paid by the seller at closing.
 If the seller chooses not to work with an agent and offers their home for sale by owner (FSBO), they may be asked to pay the buyers’ agent’s fees.
 If they agree and the sale is completed, the seller will pay those fees at closing.